jay-sarkar/jay-sarkar.github.io/_pages/research.md

 layout: page
 title: research
 permalink: /research/
-description: My research engagements in the public domain, as peer-reviewed papers and filed patents.
-Working in industrial research, a significant portion of my work is on intellectual property has been proprietary to my employers over the years.
+description: My research engagements in the public domain, as peer-reviewed papers and filed patents are described below.
+Additionally, working in industrial research, a significant portion of my work includes intellectual property that has been proprietary to my employers over the years.
 ---

 ### Published peer-reviewed international conference and journal papers